 Your pulse and respiration can be taken similarly.
-Find your pulse, and count your beats for 10 seconds.
-Multiply this number by 6 and you'll have your bmp.
-Or, count for an entire minute.
+Find your pulse, and count your beats for 6 seconds.
+Add a zero at the end of this number and you’ll have your bmp.
+Or, count for an entire minute, which is more accurate.

 Same with your respiration (which can be easier when someone else monitors your in and out breaths so you're less likely to change your breathing patterns).
-Count your in and out breaths for 10 seconds and multiply by 6 or count for an entire minute.
+Count your inhalations for 6 seconds and add a zero to this number or count for an entire minute.

 Fluid Retention vs. Swelling

-Building up your fluids during pregnancy is helpful.
+Having balanced fluids during pregnancy is vital.
 You typically build extra fluids as you get closer to birth which supports your body in the work of labor and allowing you to lose some level of fluids.
 While it is cruel to restrict a mother's eating and drinking during labor, there typically comes a point the further progressed she is where she is no longer desiring to eat or drink.
 Being well hydrated prior to labor is important for the safety of birth.

 Fetal Heart Tones for DIY Prenatal Care

-Note baby's beats per minute in your journal.
+Note the Fetal Heart Rate (baby's beats per minute) in your journal.
 If you're having contractions, note the time you listened to heart tones and note the beats per minute during a contraction and after the contraction and listen through 2-3 contractions for an average.

-Listening for baby's beats per minute (bpm) especially if you begin to feel contractions closer to labor can allow you to monitor baby's well being with enhancement.
-I do not recommend using a doppler for DIY Prenatal Care as doppler is a form of [continuous] ultrasound posing risks like vibrating the hundreds of thousands of neurological cells created every second in a gestating baby and heating up fetal tissue.
+Listening for baby's baseline beats per minute (bpm) especially if you begin to feel contractions closer to labor can allow you to monitor baby's well being with enhancement.
+I do not recommend using a doppler for DIY Prenatal Care, especially in the first trimester, as doppler is a form of [continuous] ultrasound posing risks like vibrating the hundreds of thousands of neurological cells created every second in a gestating baby and heating up fetal tissue.
 We can only speculate risk (like neurological damage, ADHD/Autism Spectrum Disorders and similar) as we've barely went through a full generation of ultrasound use in pregnancy.
 This is still in its testing phases when it comes to short and long term risks.
-While it may be easier to hear tones with a doppler, and you can typically hear by about 10 weeks gestation, a fetoscope can be used around 20 weeks gestation (as well as a pinard horn or a stethascope as you are later in your pregnancy, and eventually just your ear up to your belly) reduces any additional technological risks.
-You can listen as much as you want and these devices are a more accurate portrayal of a heart tone rather than an echo.
+While it may be easier to hear tones with a doppler, and you can typically hear by about 12 weeks gestation, a fetoscope can be used around 20 weeks gestation (as well as a pinard horn or a stethascope as you are later in your pregnancy, and eventually just your ear up to your belly) reduces any additional technological risks.
+You can listen as much as you want with non-doppler devices and these devices are a more accurate portrayal of a heart tone rather than an echo.
 It really is a delight to hear the actual heart tone.
 Fetoscopes are inexpensive as well.

-If you feel contractions closer to labor, listen to baby's heart rate during a contraction as well as after a contraction for the best range of recovery.
-A baby's heart rate will drop during a contraction and should recover as the contraction releases.
-Continuously not recovering after a contraction, or continuously dropping too low during a contraction, can indicate fetal distress.
+If you feel contractions closer to labor, listen to baby's heart rate before, during, and at least 30 seconds after a contraction for the best range of recovery.
+A baby's heart rate may accelerate or decelerate during a contraction (both of these meaning different things) and should always go back to baseline as the contraction releases.
+Decelerations (drops from baseline at least 15bpm for at least 15 seconds) need to be further evaluated.
+Continuously not recovering after a contraction, or continuously dropping too low during a contraction, and especially not recovering after a contraction can indicate fetal distress.